 It is particularly important that the student be capable of applying the theoretical and analytical tools learned in the classroom.
 This capability is developed in a number of ways.
 To begin with, in the classroom you look beyond the mechanics of the analytical tool being discussed to the problems to which this tool is relevant.
-Second, you do more than simply "attend" seminars; you become critically aware of
+Second, you do more than simply "attend" seminars; you become critically aware of:

-- (i) the problem, - (ii) the manner in which the speaker brings economics to bear on this problem, and - (iii) discussions of the strengths and limitations of the speaker's approaches to their problem.
+- 1. The problem, - 2.
+The manner in which the speaker brings economics to bear on this problem, and - 3.
+Discussions of the strengths and limitations of the speaker's approaches to their problem.

-Third, discussions and debate concerning economic issues are omnipresent on television, in newspapers and magazines.
+In addition, discussions and debate concerning economic issues are omnipresent on TV, in newspapers, and in magazines.
 You should be aware of the economic world surrounding you.

-Fourth, there are many books that lay out contemporary economic problems and discuss their applications.
+There are many books that lay out contemporary economic problems and discuss their applications.
 Finally, there are few activities that can be more productive for your intellectual growth and development than exchange and debate with your fellow graduate students.